For information regarding how to enroll for Child Support Services (CSS), see the Enroll for Services

 CSS must have enough information to pursue your case.
 The more details you can provide, the easier it will be to process your case and collect child support payments for your child(ren).

-The CSS application (Support Questionnaire) provides important information needed to begin working your case.
+The CSS Enrollment Form provides important information needed to begin working your case.
 Be sure to review the form for completeness and accuracy.

 Mothers will be asked questions about the child’s conception and the alleged father if paternity is an issue.